micmurawski/poetry-plugin-lambda-build/README.md

   Execute to build lambda lambda artifacts

 Usage:
-  build-lambda [options] [--] [<docker-image> [<docker-entrypoint> [<docker-environment> [<docker-dns> [<docker-network> [<docker-network-mode> [<docker-platform> [<package-artifact-path> [<package-install-dir> [<function-artifact-path> [<function-install-dir> [<layer-artifact-path> [<layer-install-dir> [<only> [<without> [<with> [<zip-compresslevel> [<zip-compression> [<pre-install-script>]]]]]]]]]]]]]]]]]]]
+  build-lambda [options] [--] [<docker-image> [<docker-entrypoint> [<docker-environment> [<docker-platform> [<docker-dns> [<docker-network> [<docker-network-mode> [<package-artifact-path> [<package-install-dir> [<function-artifact-path> [<function-install-dir> [<layer-artifact-path> [<layer-install-dir> [<only> [<without> [<with> [<zip-compresslevel> [<zip-compression> [<pre-install-script>]]]]]]]]]]]]]]]]]]]

 Arguments:
   docker-image                   The image to run docker-entrypoint              The entrypoint for the container (comma separated string) [default: "/bin/bash"] docker-environment             Environment variables to set inside the container (comma separated string) ex.
-VAR_1=VALUE_1,VAR_2=VALUE_2 docker-dns                 Set custom DNS servers (comma separated string) docker-network             The name of the network this container will be connected to at creation time [default: "host"] docker-network-mode        Network-mode docker-platform            Platform in the format os[/arch[/variant]].
-Only used if the method needs to pull the requested image. package-artifact-path      Output package path (default: package.zip).
+VAR_1=VALUE_1,VAR_2=VALUE_2 docker-platform                Platform in the format os[/arch[/variant]].
+Only used if the method needs to pull the requested image. docker-dns                     Set custom DNS servers (comma separated string) docker-network                 The name of the network this container will be connected to at creation time [default: "host"] docker-network-mode            Network-mode package-artifact-path          Output package path (default: package.zip).
 Set the '.zip' extension to wrap the artifact into a zip package otherwise, output will be created in the directory. [default: "package.zip"] package-install-dir            Installation directory inside artifact for single package [default: ""] function-artifact-path         Output function package path.
 Set the '.zip' extension to wrap the artifact into a zip package otherwise, output will be created in the directory. function-install-dir           Installation directory inside artifact for function package [default: ""] layer-artifact-path            Output layer package path.
 Set the '.zip' extension to wrap the artifact into a zip package otherwise, output will be created in the directory. layer-install-dir              Installation directory inside artifact for layer package [default: ""] only                           The only dependency groups to include without                        The dependency groups to ignore with                           The optional dependency groups to include zip-compresslevel              None (default for the given compression type) or an integer specifying the level to pass to the compressor.
 When using ZIP_STORED or ZIP_LZMA this keyword has no effect.
 When using ZIP_DEFLATED integers 0 through 9 are accepted.
 When using ZIP_BZIP2 integers 1 through 9 are accepted. zip-compression                ZIP_STORED (no compression), ZIP_DEFLATED (requires zlib), ZIP_BZIP2 (requires bz2) or ZIP_LZMA (requires lzma) [default: "ZIP_STORED"] pre-install-script             The script that is executed before installation.

 Options:
       --no-checksum              Enable to suppress checksum checking
       --docker-network-disabled  Disable networking
   -h, --help                     Display help for the given command.
 When no command is given display help for the list command.
   -q, --quiet                    Do not output any message.
   -V, --version                  Display this application version.
       --ansi                     Force ANSI output.
       --no-ansi                  Disable ANSI output.
   -n, --no-interaction           Do not ask any interactive question.
       --no-plugins               Disables plugins.
       --no-cache                 Disables Poetry source caches.
+  -P, --project=PROJECT          Specify another path as the project root.
+All command-line arguments will be resolved relative to the current working directory.
   -C, --directory=DIRECTORY      The working directory for the Poetry command (defaults to the current working directory).
+All command-line arguments will be resolved relative to the given directory.
   -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug.
 ```

 ## Tips